Skip to main content

 Once the ground is clear, follow the sequence in order every time.

 The notice must match the reason.
 It is not one-size-fits-all.
-Local rules may require extra content.
-After verification, add the current requirement.
+Local rules may require extra content that you should confirm before service.

 Service is a procedural step, and mistakes here can undo the rest of the case.
 In NYC housing proceedings, you may not serve papers yourself, and the server must complete an affidavit/proof of service.
 Keep the full service record (who, where, when, how), including court-ready proof forms where required (for example, California POS-010 for summons service).

 Do not assume one notice period applies everywhere.
 Examples vary by jurisdiction, including Texas (at least 3 days' written notice to vacate unless contract changes it) and Los Angeles covered units (RSO/JCO termination notices filed with LAHD within 3 business days after tenant service).
-After verification, add the current requirement.
+Confirm the current local notice period and any extra filing step before service.

 If you need a jurisdiction check before service, use a state-specific reference such as A Guide to Landlord-Tenant Laws for Your State.